 PRS-33 & PRS-33.2 Annual Maintenance

-This article will review some typical yearly maintenance procedures for your PRS-33.2.
+This article will review some typical yearly maintenance procedures for your PRS-33 or PRS-33.2.
 These procedures should keep your stand in optimal shape during peak season and prevent larger problems down the road.

 The PRS-33.2 is Park Tool’s most versatile repair stand.
 With a powered motor and plenty of moving parts, it’s a good idea to inspect and service your PRS-33.2 yearly.
 This article will go through some typical yearly maintenance procedures for your PRS-33.2.
 These procedures should keep your stand in optimal shape during peak season and prevent larger problems down the road.
 If you are having any issues with your PRS-33.2 or PRS-33 that are not solved by the procedures below, check out PRS-33 & PRS-33.2 Troubleshooting or contact us.